crizq-ml/prox-sensor-testing/README.md

 | use_3 average at detected: | `use_3 average at detected: ` |
 | PHASE_3_STARTUP_THRESHOLD: | `PHASE_3_STARTUP_THRESHOLD: ` |
 | Calculated PHASE_3_STARTUP_CONFIG: | `Calculated PHASE_3_STARTUP_CONFIG: ` |

+### 3. Output File

+* If you would like your output file named something other than `extracted_sensor_data.csv`, change the variable `OUTPUT_CSV` at the top of `data_processing.py`

+> [!CAUTION]
+> If you are running multiple data files, make sure you change the output file name.
+Either directly after you run the script and before you run the second OR in the `data_processing.py` script!
+> If this isn't done, you will overwrite the data previously saved

 ## ▶️ How to Run the Script